qmengz/NikkeTools/README.md

 # NikkeTools
 Tools for Reverse-Engineering Nikke

+# Disclaimer
+Shiftup/Level Infinite owns the original assets to the game, all credits go to its rightful owner.
+I am not liable for any damages caused if you get banned from using a mod created by this tool, or its derivatives.
+I DO NOT CLAIM ANY RESPONSIBILITY FOR ANY USAGE OF THIS SOFTWARE, THE SOFTWARE IS MADE 100% FOR EDUCATIONAL PURPOSES ONLY

 # List of tools:
 - Catalog -> Decrypts all the dbs from AppData\\LocalRow
 - MetadataDumper -> Dumps decrypted metadata from process memory